 The gardens are very special, a herb garden where visitors can help themselves and a vegetable garden again that the owner allows visitors to use the produce in season - the one acre gardens are beautifully kept and laid out with a new Knot Garden recently designed and planted.
 The vegetable garden is very productive with a range of fruit and vegetables.
-There is a fig tree, pearl tree, three eating apple trees, damson, mulberry, quince, cooking apple tree and cherry trees all providing beautiful blossom and produce.
+There is a fig tree, pear tree, three eating apple trees, damson, mulberry, quince, cooking apple tree and cherry trees all providing beautiful blossom and produce.

 Plenty to see and do

 Close by Kinnersley with its unique castle is on The Black and White Tudor House village trail with the many tea shops and galleries.
 Only 30 minutes from Ludlow with its impressive castle and of course foodie heaven, perfect for a day visit.
 Five minutes from the Welsh Border and 10 miles to Hay-on-Wye, famous for the Literary Festival, antique shops.
 Kington, Offa's Dyke Path, The Golden Valley, Ross and Wye and The Wye Valley are all within easy reach making this a great place to stay to enjoy both Wales and England and The Welsh Marches.
 Hereford with its wonderful Cathedral and Mappa Mundi is only 15 minutes drive.
 Brecon and The Brecon Beacons National Park along with The Black Mountains are 25 minutes.